townteki/townsquare/docs/implementing-cards.md

 _Action_ - snippet: `actioncard`, class: `ActionCard`
 _Outfit_ - snippet: `outfitcard`, class: `OutfitCard`

-In case you are using snippet, just type the snippet prefix (e.g. `dudecard`) and VSCode should give you suggestion.
+To use a snippet, just type the snippet prefix (e.g. `dudecard`) and VSCode should give you suggestion.
 If not, press Ctrl+space.

 The card class should have its `code` property set to the unique card identifier for that card.
 You can find these in `/server/game/cards/cards_summary.csv`, or on [dtdb.co](https://dtdb.co/) by looking at the URL for the specific card.
 Or by combining the 2-digit pack number (01) and 3-digit card number (035).